XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 Don't edit anything else in this button or otherwise it may brake and you may need to reinstall the deck.

 # Receiving Variables in Lioranboard
 This is where the magic happens!
 Lioranboard receives every 2 seconds (or per what you've set in the 'Retrieve prediction information' button) information from the Twitch API.
 This means you can live update your sources in OBS through Lioranboard.
+You can show live numbers on stream.
+Make
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzc2NzgzNTYsMTY1MDE5ODgzOCwtMT
+eyJoaXN0b3J5IjpbLTEwMjkwNzY3MDUsLTEzNzc2NzgzNTYsMT
-A3NTAzNjI3MywtNzU4MTM1ODE1LC05ODgxNTM1ODUsLTEwNTAy
+Y1MDE5ODgzOCwtMTA3NTAzNjI3MywtNzU4MTM1ODE1LC05ODgx
-MzAzNDksMTk5OTMyNTQxOCwxODc2MTgyMTkyLDE3ODI2NjU2Mz
+NTM1ODUsLTEwNTAyMzAzNDksMTk5OTMyNTQxOCwxODc2MTgyMT
-AsMzMwMTg1MDQyLC0yNzYxNDcxMjgsLTE0NjM4OTEwODksMTc5
+kyLDE3ODI2NjU2MzAsMzMwMTg1MDQyLC0yNzYxNDcxMjgsLTE0
-MzgwNTUzNiw0OTMxOTA0NzQsMTY5NjI1NzA1MiwzNjU3NjUxMD
+NjM4OTEwODksMTc5MzgwNTUzNiw0OTMxOTA0NzQsMTY5NjI1Nz
-YsLTEzNzU4NjA3MjUsMjY2OTY3NTUsLTU1MTc5ODQwMiwxMzA1
+A1MiwzNjU3NjUxMDYsLTEzNzU4NjA3MjUsMjY2OTY3NTUsLTU1
-MDkxMzY2XX0=
+MTc5ODQwMl19
 -->